guneyural/RalShop/README.md

 - **Rate** the seller
 - Create **invoice address and delivery address**

-You can check UralShop from [here](https://practical-carson-947785.netlify.app/)
+You can visit UralShop from [here](https://practical-carson-947785.netlify.app/)

 -----